-The right-hand Chinese side of the installation has a test arrangement of some of the possible collages to enter it when I have made up my mind as to what is important and how the elements combine into some kind of harmony.
+The right-hand Chinese side of the installation has a test arrangement of some of the possible collages to enter when I have made up my mind as to what is important and how the elements combine into some kind of harmony in each panel.

 I’ve bought a pair of lady’s shoes for the installation, secondhand.
 One shoe will be fixed in the darker left-hand side of the installation, in conjunction with the photos from Aleppo, Syria.

 It will symbolize the process of having to flee your home in times of war: What you throw out, cannot take with you and the happy times you also leave behind.
 It’s one of many artefacts.

 Another is an old handmade mirror that will function as a cupboard door that visitors can get a thought-provoking experience by opening.

 Nice piece of homemade handicraft with – if you want to see it – a touch of both Italy and China.
 I like that parakeet a lot, also because one of my collages contains an image of China’s Zhou Enlai – the very important premier 1949-1976, and a parakeet.

 This mirror frame was cut in one piece in the 1980s (it’s signed), and I’ve now repainted it a bit.
 Nothing perfect, but more fresh to look at.
 Found it in a flee market for about US$ 12.

 Shipping and deadline

 Oh, time is passing so quickly, and lots of time is consumed by practical details rather than working on my installation…

 This past week I got the shipping fixed.
 It’s a fortune because shipping – by boat – about 150 kilo a few kilometres from a hub in Venice to Palazzo Mora is more costly than the truck transport Lund-Venice.
 I got offers from 5 Italian shipping companies but settled for a sixth – the Danish Lauritzen.